 In February, Cardinal Velasio De Paolis, who is serving as papal delegate for the Legionaries of Christ, set up a five-man commission to listen to victims of the Legionaries’ founder and present their claims to the order.

 A notice published Feb.
-1 on the Legionaries’ website, said the commission will “deal only with cases having a direct relation to the person of Father Maciel.
+1 on the Legionaries’ website, said the commission will “deal only with cases having a direct relation to the person of Fr.
+Maciel.
 It will not intervene in cases awaiting decisions from civil or ecclesiastical courts,” the notice said.

-The Associated Press May 11 reported that Vatican was investigating seven Legionaries of Christ priests for alleged sexual abuse of minors.
+The Associated Press May 11 reported that the Vatican was investigating seven Legionaries of Christ priests for alleged sexual abuse of minors.
 AP quoted a statement from the Legionaries confirming the investigation of alleged abuse, most of which had reportedly occurred decades ago.